Nodonisko/react-native-performance-toolkit/README.md

 #### Direct buffer access (advanced usage, experimental)

 Some advanced usage might require direct buffer access.
-For example you might want to use this library in custom native component or you might want to use it in worklet thread.
+For example, you might want to use this library in a custom native component or you might want to use it in a worklet thread.
 This is experimental and might be changed in the future.

 ```tsx
 import {